Maytastico/FabulousNeopixelFirmware/README.md

 4. Electrolyt Condensator e.q 220 nF
 5. Resistor with at least 470Ohm
 6. Arduino Nano or similar

+Notice: A condensator as well as a resistor are for good measure to protect the first led on a stripe you don't have to use it, if you work with few Neopixels.

 # How to install